How to Create a Members’ Book Club

 Not sure where to start?
 These steps will help you get going.

 Set goals: What do you want to get out of it?
 And what do you want your members to get out of it?
-This is also a great time to decide the tone or the theme (e.g., Focus on one genre, best sellers, etc.).
+This is also a great time to decide the tone or the theme (e.g., Focus on one genre, or Amazon free-for-all, or best sellers, etc.).

 Inform your members: Let members know about your book club to see who is interested.
 Note: Keeping the book club between 8 and 15 people will ensure everyone gets a chance to speak.